-- 6. "Principal" means the building principal, or the equivalent of the building principal, of any District school. - 7.
+- 11. "Principal" means the building principal, or the equivalent of the building principal, of any District school. - 12.
 "Mandatory Reporting" the District shall report, to the police, a reasonable suspicion that a violent felony, unlawful sexual contact, or sexual assault has occurred in the school environment.
 In addition, the District is required to report to the police, a reasonable suspicion of a commission of a violent felony, assault, or any sexual offense by a District school employee against a student, regardless of where the incident takes place.
 Sexual offenses by a teacher against a student must also be reported to the Division of Family Services (DFS) Child Abuse and Neglect Report Line at 1-800-292-9582.
-The District also is required to report to DFS, any abusive sexual behavior committed against a student , whether it is committed by another minor or an adult.
-In addition, the police should be contacted.
-The District also is required to report any reasonable suspicion of physical or sexual abuse of a child, or neglect of a child, to the DFS Child Abuse and Neglect Report Line at 1-800-292-9582.
-The police may also be contacted. - 8.
+The District also is required to report to DFS any abusive sexual behavior committed, or any reasonable suspicion of physical or sexual abuse, against a student, whether it is committed by another minor or an adult.
+In addition, the police should be contacted. - 13.
 "Confidentiality" When any school employee knows or reasonably should know of possible sexual violence of a minor and/or any sexual violence that could have occurred in the school environment, the school employee must take immediate and appropriate action to explore the incident and keep the student victim safe, while adhering to duties to maintain confidentiality, including pursuant to the Family Education Rights and Privacy Act ("FERPA").
 School counselors and mental health and medical professionals are required to maintain confidentiality of all information acquired from clients in a professional capacity (including information regarding teen dating violence) except in the following situations: a student communicates an explicit and imminent threat to kill or seriously injure a clearly identified victim or victims (including themselves), any suspicion of child abuse/neglect/dependency/molestation, or in a case when the student presents with serious burns or respiratory tract burns, non-accidental poisoning, stab wounds, bullet wounds, gunshot wounds, powder burns, or other injury caused by the discharge of a gun, pistol, or other firearm.
 Furthermore, certain information can be released in particular circumstances such as; law enforcement investigations, mandatory reporting (such as child abuse), and in the course of certain judicial or administrative proceedings.